Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

-# AWS EKS - ThreeTierAppChallenge
+# AWS EKS - TwoTierAppChallenge

 ## Overview
 This repository hosts the `#TWSThreeTierAppChallenge` for the TWS community.